Knoblauchpilze/pge-app/README.md

 Finally the user can select to load an existing 'game' (whatever it can mean):
 ![Load game](resources/load_game.png)

+### Saved games

 We provide a convenience structure to handle the saved games.
-By default the `GameState` has an attribute called `m_savedGames` which allows to perform the display and generation of a menu to present the saved games to the user.
+By default the `GameState` has an attribute called `m_savedGames` which allows to perform the generation of a menu to present the saved games to the user.

 The configuration includes how many games should be displayed in a single page, the directory where saved games should be fetched and the extension of the files defining saved games:
 ```cpp